hwanglance/hwanglance.github.io/essays/20190116we-loases-first-hurdles.md

   - Reflection
 ---

+## Life of a Software Engineering Student: Surviving the First Hurdles of Athletic Software Engineering
 So I'm writing about my software engineering course (ICS 314 at the University of Hawaii at Manoa), perhaps for those of you who are interested in a career related to computer science.